madhav5589/tic-tac-toe/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Back-end
+In this repo, I have used service to keep track of players' scores but one can also use [Angular In-memory Web API](https://www.npmjs.com/package/angular-in-memory-web-api).

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.